There doesn’t seem to be much current information out there on how to catch the ferry from Jordan to Egypt. This is how we did it in February 2019.

 You’ll need to make your way to the port which is roughly 10km out of the city of Aqaba.

-A taxi should cost 10JD.
-Do not pay any more than this.
+A taxi should cost 10-15JD.
+Do not pay much more than this.
 The journey is quick and straightforward as the roads down there are newly built and in great condition.

 Enlarge